targetteal/o2-pt/game-book.md

 - A descriptive name (mandatory);
 - A purpose, which is the never ending goal of the role (mandatory);
 - Accountabilities, which are recurring activities that others can expect the role will perform (optional);
-- Domains, which are things that the role can exclusively control and regulate for the organization (optional).
+- Artifacts, which are things that the role can exclusively control and regulate for the organization (optional).
-Roles can only be changed in the adapt function of its circle meeting.
+Roles can only be changed in the adapt mode of its circle meeting.

 ## Circles

 Circles are analogous structures to roles, and thus have the same properties described in the role section.
 Circles can contain roles and inner circles, that can contain their own roles and inner circles, and so on.
 The structure is fractal.
 From the perspective of an outer circle, its inner circles are like roles that have the additional ability to break themselves down.
 Circles are composed of roles and inner circles, not people.
 You are a member of the circle if you fill a role in that same circle.
-Inner circle properties (name, purpose, accountabilities, and domains) can only be changed in the adapt function of its outer circle meeting.
+Inner circle properties (name, purpose, accountabilities, and artifacts) can only be changed in the adapt mode of its outer circle meeting.
-A circle domain can be accessed by all circle members, except if it has been delegated to a specific role in that circle.
+A circle artifact can be accessed by all circle members, except if it has been delegated to a specific role in that circle.
 The organization itself is the broadest circle in the structure, containing all other ones.
 Inner circles are created for the purpose of maintaining the circle meetings with a manageable number of people and clear focus.